Cal Poly Mustangs: Wrestling

 The wrestling program at Cal Poly competes as a member of the Pac-12 Conference, which is traditionally one of the strongest conferences in college wrestling.
 Cal Poly has had two wrestlers (Tom Kline & Mark DiGirolamo) win the Division I NCAA Wrestling Championship and 50 wrestlers earn All-American honors at the Division I level.
 In addition to the program's success at the NCAA Championships, the program has crowned one champion at the National Collegiate Open Wrestling Championship.
 On January 30, 2014, Cal Poly hosted Oregon State in a very rare outdoor wrestling match.
 The match took place in Cal Poly's University Union Plaza following the weekly UU hour.
-The only other known outdoor matches have been hosted by The Citadel Bulldogs, including one during the 2012-13 season.
+The only other known outdoor matches have been hosted by The Citadel Bulldogs, including one during the 2012–13 season.
 Arizona State also wrestled Arizona outdoors in the 1970s.

 The team competes in Mott Athletics Center on campus, opened back in 1960, seating over 3,000 people for home dual meets and tournaments.

 Three former Mustang wrestlers after graduation went on to compete in mixed martial arts, more specifically the Ultimate Fighting Championships.
 The first is Chad Mendes who was a national runner-up at 141 lbs. in 2008, competing for the UFC since 2011 (challenging for a UFC featherweight title in 2012).
 The most famous wrestling alum is Chuck Liddell, who graduated in 1995 and is now a retired UFC Hall of Fame inductee being a former UFC Light heavyweight champion.
 More recently, 2020 NWCA All-American 197-pounder Tom Lane made his pro fighting debut in the middleweight classification, opening with a win in October 2021.

 Prior to joining the Division I ranks via the Pac-12 (then the Pac-10) in 1987, Cal Poly was dominant in the College Division/Division II, winning the 1966 national championship and seven consecutive NCAA titles from 1968 to 1974.

-The men's wrestling team has appeared in the NCAA Division I tournament 48 times, with their highest finish being fifth place in the 1968-69 school year.
+The men's wrestling team has appeared in the NCAA Division I tournament 51 times, with their highest finish being fifth place in 1969.